Maia Chess is in private beta

 By targeting a specific player we can get even higher move prediction accuracy compared to Maias targeting just the player's rating.

-In current work, we are pushing the modeling of human play to the next level: can we predict the moves a particular human player would make?
+Next, we tried pushing the modeling of human play to the next level: could we predict the moves a particular human player would make?
 It turns out that personalizing Maia gives us our biggest performance gains.
 We achieve these results by fine-tuning Maia: starting with a base Maia, say Maia 1900, we update the model by continuing training on an individual player’s games.
 This plot shows that personalized Maias achieve up to 65% accuracy at predicting particular players' moves.

-The paper for this work is available as a preprint here.
+The paper for this work is available here.

 Play Maia and more